CNMultimedia/vp/README.md

 		disableController:Boolean = false);
 	}}}

-`teaserMode` is an optional parameter, let's say you need to create an expanding banner with a looping video in the collapsed state then you would need it to have no sound and no controller.
-TADA!
+`teaserMode` is a shortcut to play the video without sound and controller.

 `autoMute` will load the video on mute.

-`autoPlay` will play the video on load
+`autoPlay` will play the video on load.

-`autoHideBar` will hide the control bar on load
+`autoHideBar` will hide the control bar on load.

 ## Events